rvmn/docker-dev-cloud9/README.md

 docker-dev-cloud9
 =================

-Docker Developer container with preinstalled Cloud9 IDE with Docker tools, Meteor, Nodejs & Ruby and alll necessities preinstalled.
+Docker Developer container with preinstalled Cloud9 IDE with Docker tools, Meteor, Nodejs & Ruby and all necessities preinstalled.
-It uses the installation directory where you run the installscript as default storage volume
+It uses the installation directory where you run the installscript as default storage volume.
+It is installs an Ubuntu 14.04 base image and also installs Docker so you can relax and install docker containers from within Cloud9, fill them with your apps.
+Or push them to another container, the production container.

 Pre-requisites:
 ----